 You can't escape the unfortunate timing that almost makes Donnie Darko a 9/11 movie.
 How do you feel about that retrospectively?

 I definitely found it miserable.
-Loving that film was very much a part of being an emo teenager in the mid-2000s.
-Were you emo?
+Loving that film was very much a part of being a British teenage emo in the mid-2000s.
+Were you an emo?

 It is if you're me.